rehierl/node-tree-outliner/3-basic-design/3-5-1-sxs-relation.md

 * `(s,n) in SxN` - section `s` contains node `n`
 * `(s1,s2) in SxS` - section `s1` contains section `s2`

+**CLARIFICATION**
+The node order of the section tree is defined by the node order of the node tree.
+In addition to that, the section tree will be created in the order in which its sections will be entered during the traversal of the section tree.

+That is, because due to the node order of the node tree, all parent sections will be entered/created/opened before any subsection is entered.
+In addition to that, the sectioning nodes of sibling sections are entered according to the node order of the node tree (i.e. in the sequence in which they appear in the node sequence, which is based upon the node order of the node tree).

+Note that not any tree data structure is suited to represent the tree of sections.
+That is, because an AVL tree, for example, will repeatedly trigger balancing operations, if entries are added in an orderly fashion (e.g. in ascending order).
+Consequently, a list-based data structure would be more appropriate.

 <!-- ======================================================================= -->
 ## a section's parent section